euforia/thrap/README.md

 ### Configuration

-Before thrap can be used, some basic configurations are required.
 The commnand below will perform the initial configuration asking questions as needed.

 ```shell
 $ thrap configure